hamiltonhart/mac_startup_script/README.md

-# Mac Install Script
+# Get Me Up And Running

-This script and README file are meant to serve as a way to quickly get up and running with the programs I need.
-As much as can be installed with Homebrew is and the rest is documented here for manual installation.
+These two scripts and README files are meant to serve as a way to quickly get up and running with the programs I need.
+As much as can be installed with Homebrew or via CLI is and the rest is documented here for manual installation.

+## Prep
+**Installs**: Installs are listed below but are also included in the Installs directory.
+Adjust what is in the corresponding Install files to change what is installed.
+Only the required installs are part of the script.
+**Config Files**: As these are moved to specific places, only the config files present will work.
+They can be updated as needed.
+**Fonts**: Fonts require a separate script to be run as it must be run as root but Homebrew freaks out with root.
+Any .ttf files in the Fonts folder are copied.

+**new_mac_setup.sh**
 This script will do the following:
 1. Check if Homebrew is installed
    - If not installed, it will be installed
    - If it is installed, homebrew will update
 2. Install all the Required Formulae and Casks listed below
+3. Copies config files

+**add_fonts.sh**
-3. Installs all fonts in the Fonts folder
+1. Copies all .ttf files in the Fonts folder to the appropriate location
-4. Copies config files

 ### Required Formulae
     brotli